rbmanez/Prosper-IT-Consulting-Internship/README.md

 #### List of Technologies Used
 - C# ASP.Net MVC
 - HTML, JavaScript
-- Leafletjs
+- Leafletjs (Map)
-- Leafet Routing Machinge API
+- Leafet Routing Machinge API (Map Routing)
-- Geolocation API
+- Geolocation API (Current Location)
-- Azure DevOps
+- Git and Team Foundation Server (Source Control)
-- Visual Studio 2017
+- Azure DevOps (Project Management)
-- Git and Team Foundation Server
+- Visual Studio 2017 (Code Editor)

 #### 1. What is the issue?
 This user story required auto populating the current map with a start location using the user's current location, auto populating an end location using the job site's location, and a polypath automatically connecting the start and end destinations immediately after page load.